amanchokshi/solshade/paper/paper.md

 Solshade provides both a *command-line interface (CLI)* and a *Python API*.
-Outputs are written as *GeoTIFFs* for geospatial compatibility, and built-in visualization tools allow rapid inspection of terrain attributes and solar flux maps.
+Outputs are written as *GeoTIFFs* for geospatial compatibility, and built-in visualisation tools allow rapid inspection of terrain attributes and solar flux maps.

 # Statement of Need